Part 4 - The Why of Stewardship

 Why These Four

-Together, these four values form the living infrastructure of stewardship ecosystems:
+Together, these four values form the living infrastructure of stewardship ecosystems.

 Anchoring the Values in Leadership Practice